brecons/metronic-tag-helper/docs/index.md

 # Mecons Tag Helper

 The Mecons Tag Helper Library comes with 30+ components, controls and UI widgets.
-Mecons provides a full [Keenthemes Metronic](http://keenthemes.com/metronic/) integration.
+Mecons provides a full [Keenthemes Metronic Admin Theme](http://keenthemes.com/metronic/) integration.
 Mecons is distributed as an enterprise library which can easily installed via NuGet.

 ---